 Work Order Template

-Stop losing money on Ugc Creator projects.
+Stop losing money on UGC Creator projects.

+Send your first 3 work orders for free.
 Handshake deals lead to scope creep and unpaid 'extra' takes that kill your margins.
 Stop guessing when you'll get paid and start documenting every minute of your production labor.

 1. Job Description & Creative Scope